-Getting your child to the dentist early in their lives makes them more likely to be comfortable in dental treatments later on in life.
+Getting your child to the dentist early in life makes them more likely to be comfortable with dental treatments later on in life.

 Though it might seem simple to some, there is a significant amount of confusion surrounding oral care for young children.
 Some people believe in early care, while others don’t make it a priority until the child is much older.
 Unfortunately, the latter can lead to severe health complications.
-The best strategy for a parent is to start practicing good habits and find a St. Louis pediatric dentist right away.
-Once you have your dentist picked out, you should prepare for your child’s first visit.
+The best strategy for a parent is to start practicing good habits and find a St. Louis pediatric dentist as soon as possible.

 Take Them in at the Right Time